LaunchCodeEducation/lchs/src/chapters/html/background.rst

 In the next two chapters, we will learn about HTML and CSS.
 These are the two most common languages for organizing content and making it look beautiful.

-Before jumping in to learn HTML and CSS, we need to understand how web pages appear on screens.
+Before jumping in to learn HTML and CSS, we need to first understand how web pages appear on screens.

 The Internet vs. The Web
 ------------------------

 .. index:: ! internet, ! web, ! browser, ! network

-We say that devices are "connected to the internet", but what does this actually mean?
+We often hear the phrase "connected to the internet", but what does this actually mean?

 At the most basic level, the internet is just a wire.